mayawz/SQL_in_Python_Analysis/README.md

 This exercise uses subsampled practice data (fewer rows, smaller size)

 File 2 added code for JOIN, VIEW, CREATE PROCEDURE, and use stored procedure.
-Code was tested on IBM DB2 and outputs are in "Outputs" folder
+Code was tested in IBM DB2.